Ikken05/Art_App/README.md

-# This an App that allows artists to share their artworks and help each others out.
+#Art_Community.

-A new Flutter project.
+This an App that allows artists to share their artworks and help each others out.

 ## Getting Started